Want a stunning early spring garden? Learn which spring flowers to plant for the earliest color and a beautiful, long-lasting display.

 Be Creative with Spring Flowers

 Get creative and plant a diverse mix of early-season flowering plants in your garden.
+With various plants blooming at different times, you can experiment with diverse combinations, design ideas, and garden themes.

 You can create themed areas in your garden, such as a butterfly garden with early-season flowering plants that attract butterflies, or a cottage garden with a mix of annuals, perennials, and shrubs for a relaxed and informal look.
+The possibilities are endless.

 Zen garden with hellebores and bleeding hearts with japanese maple -10 shade loving plants that bloom